Troubleshooting: "Offline" agent

 - Computer has left the context of the private network

-This can occur if roaming endpoints (such as a laptop) cannot connect to Deep Security Manager at their current location.
+This can occur if roaming endpoints (such as a laptop) cannot connect to the manager at their current location.
 Guest Wi-Fi, for example, often restricts open ports, and has NAT when traffic goes across the Internet.

 - Amazon WorkSpace computer is being powered off, and the heartbeat interval is fast, for example, one minute; in this case, wait until the WorkSpace is fully powered off, and at that point, the status should change from 'Offine' to 'VM Stopped'

-- DNS was down, or could not resolve the Deep Security Manager's host name
+- DNS was down, or could not resolve the manager's hostname

-- Deep Security Manager, the agent, or both are under very high system resource load
+- The manager, the agent, or both are under very high system resource load

-- Deep Security Agent process might not be running
+- The agent process might not be running

-- Deep Security Agent's system time is incorrect (required by SSL/TLS connections)
+- The agent's system time is incorrect (required by SSL/TLS connections)

 - Deep Securityrule update is not yet complete, temporarily interrupting connectivity